 |Royal Canin Persian Adult Canned||

-1. Wellness Complete Health Pate Canned Cat Food – Best Overall
+1. Smalls Human-Grade Fresh Cat Food Subscription– Best Overall

 2. Iams ProActive Health Indoor Dry Cat Food – Best Value

-There are a number of reasons why Iams ProActive Health Indoor Dry Cat Food is ideal for Persian cats.
-First of all, it is a small kibble, which is suitable for the shortened face and jaw shape of the Persian.
-Some kibbles are simply too large for the breed to cope with.
+There are several reasons why Iams ProActive Health Indoor Dry Cat Food is ideal for Persian cats.
+First, it is a small kibble, which is suitable for the shortened face and jaw shape of the Persian.
+Some are simply too large for the breed to cope with.